Body Contouring after Bariatric Surgery or Major Weight Loss

 Reach out to Dr Beldholm

-Have you lost a significant amount of weight and now suffer from excess, hanging skin?
+Have you lost a significant amount of weight and now have excess, hanging skin?
 If so, know that you do have options!
-You don’t have to live with the embarrassing after effects of reaching your weight loss goals.
-There is a light at the end of the tunnel, and Dr Beldholm can help.
+Call Dr Beldholm’s office today to discuss your Newcastle body contouring goals.